mosheepdev/Standalone/OAA.md

 This is my attempt on creating Game Engine for OAA ([Open Angel Arena](https://github.com/OpenAngelArena/oaa/)).

-They decided on using Amazon's [Lumberyard](https://aws.amazon.com/lumberyard/) because it has native support for LUA (so you cannot modify as I did here or have any control on its version) and is said to be in C++ (which noone is using unless LUA is too slow for something).
+They decided on using Amazon's [Lumberyard](https://aws.amazon.com/lumberyard/) because it has native support for LUA (so you cannot modify as I did here or have any control on its version) and is said to be in C++ (which no-one is using unless LUA is too slow for something).
 I even think I have more documentation here than they have.

 ## Money